Netflix sued by former prosecutor over portrayal in 'Central Park Five' miniseries

 By Helen Coster and Jessica DiNapoli

-March 18 (Reuters) - A prosecutor of the men known as the "Central Park Five" sued Netflix NFLX.O on Wednesday for defamation over her portrayal in "When They See Us," claiming the miniseries fabricated both her statements and actions related to the 1989 case.
+March 18 (Reuters) - A former prosecutor who ran the sex crimes unit in the Manhattan District Attorney’s office in 1989 sued Netflix NFLX.O on Wednesday for defamation over her portrayal in "When They See Us," claiming the miniseries about the “Central Park Five” fabricated both her statements and actions related to the case.

-Former prosecutor Linda Fairstein - in her lawsuit filed in the U.S. District Court for the Middle District of Florida - alleges the series shows her as the "mastermind behind a racist plot" to obtain convictions of those charged at any cost.
+Former prosecutor Linda Fairstein sued in the U.S. District Court for the Middle District of Florida, alleging the series shows her as the "mastermind behind a racist plot" to obtain convictions at any cost.

 The depictions of Fairstein in these scenes "are complete fabrications and readily contradicted by evidence in the public record," the lawsuit alleges.

-Fairstein, who is now a crime novelist, is seeking damages from Netflix, series director Ava DuVernay and writer Attica Locke, saying the portrayal damaged her personal and professional reputations.
+Fairstein, now a crime novelist, is seeking damages from Netflix, series director Ava DuVernay and writer Attica Locke, saying the portrayal damaged her personal and professional reputations.

+“Linda Fairstein’s frivolous lawsuit is without merit.
+We intend to vigorously defend 'When They See Us' and Ava DuVernay and Attica Locke, the incredible team behind the series," said a Netflix spokesperson in an email to Reuters.

-In the 1989 case, the five boys confessed after long police interrogations and were imprisoned for 5-13 years.
+In the 1989 case, the five boys confessed after long police interrogations and were imprisoned for five to 13 years.

-(Reporting by Helen Coster and Jessica DiNapoli in New York; Editing by Himani Sarkar)
+(Reporting by Helen Coster and Jessica DiNapoli in New York; Editing by Himani Sarkar and David Gregorio)

 ((Helen.Coster@thomsonreuters.com; 646 223 4583; Twitter: @hcoster Jessica.DiNapoli@thomsonreuters.com; 646-223-4678))